-Here is the list of lectures I am currently presenting in person or via webinar.
+Here is the list of lectures I am currently presenting in person or online.
 Don’t see what you’re looking for?
 I regularly add new topics or customize existing lectures.
 Please contact me to discuss!

 Top 10 Things I Learned About My Family from My Couch (video)

 This talk reviews the possibilities of Internet-based genealogical research in an entertaining, wide-ranging format suitable for all levels.

 The Ancestor Deep-Dive: How You Can Find Out Everything There Possibly is to Know About Your Ancestor